 Consider Pickup vs. Delivery Listings

 DoorDash offers different commission rates for pickup-only listings vs. full delivery.
-If you have strong pickup traffic, a pickup-only DoorDash listing can generate orders at a significantly lower commission rate—sometimes 10-15% less.
+If you have strong pickup traffic, a pickup-only DoorDash listing can generate orders at a significantly lower commission rate—sometimes lower.

 The catch: you need to check if DoorDash offers pickup listing options in your market.
 Many don't advertise it, but it's worth asking your account manager.